jmbuhr/quarto-nvim-kickstarter/README.md

 Clone this repo into `~/.config/nvim/` or copy-paste just the parts you like.

-If you already have your own configuration check out `lua/plugins/quarto.lua` for the configuration of all plugins directly relevant to your Quarto experience.
+If you already have your own configuration, check out `lua/plugins/quarto.lua` for the configuration of all plugins directly relevant to your Quarto experience.

 This configuration can make use of a "Nerd Font" for icons and symbols.